QuentinRa/blog.quentinra.dev/programming-languages/web/others/cms/wordpress/index.md

 * [x] The Login page has a different message if user exists
 * [x] The Reset password page has a different message if user exists

-The `wp-signup.php` page may be available.
-If so, we can:
+The `wp-signup.php`/`wp-register.php` page may be available.
+If so:

 * [x] Enumerate existing accounts
 * [x] Get a foothold on the platform